oseliocandido/Attendance-System/README.md

   Provides a user interface to modify an existing attendance record.
 - `get_attendances(self) -> None:`
   Provides a user interface to view the attendance records of a specific user.
+- `delete_attendance(self) -> None:`
+  Provides a user interface to the delete attendance records of a specific user, date and point_type.
 - `send_mail_data(self) -> None:`
   Provides a user interface to view all attendance records in a given date range with send mail button.